-Consisting of long dark brown fibres, this natural hemp rope is durable and very flexible with great resistance to repeated salt water exposure, making it great for marine use as rope, lines, and fishing nets.
+Consisting of long, dark brown fibres, this natural rope offers excellent durability and is very flexible.
+Thanks to its great resistance to repeated salt water exposure, Manila rope is great for use outdoors as balustrade on decking, borders, fencing, and also in marine environments for lines and fishing nets.

 Yes - as with all natural ropes, manila garden decking rope will shrink when wet, then lengthen when it dries.

-Natural ropes typically shrink by around 10% when wet - when they're dry, they will return to their original length.
+Manila rope will typically shrink by around 10% when wet.
+When they're dry, they will return to their original length.

 Manila Rope has great resistance to repeated salt water exposure, which is why it's frequently used in marine environments.